-PM Update: Less chilly tonight as winds decrease, followed by warm, sunny Presidents’ Day gem on Monday.
+PM Update: Less chilly tonight as winds decrease, followed by warm, sunny Presidents’ Day gem on Monday

 Grayer and wetter times are ahead.
 We are about to enjoy perhaps our last sunny day of the week on Presidents’ Day.
 The pattern for the following days looks cloudy, with chances of precipitation from Tuesday through Friday.
 We may even see an inch of liquid-equivalent precipitation in a few spots around the region by the end of the week (graphic below totals go through 7 a.m.
 Friday).

-Yes, some of this precipitation may even fall as a few snowflakes or wintry mix well to the north and west of town Thursday into Thursday night — but don’t hold your breath yet.
+Yes, some of this precipitation may even fall as a few snowflakes or wintry mix well to the north and west of town from Thursday into Thursday night — but don’t hold your breath yet.

-For those tracking where we stand in the rain department, we are running ahead year-to-date (5.37” received vs. 4.71” normally) but slightly behind for the month (1.69” received vs. 1.85” normally by this point in the month).
+For those tracking where we stand in the rain department, we are running ahead year-to-date (5.37 inches received vs. 4.71 inches normally), but slightly behind for the month (1.69 inches vs. 1.85 inches normally by this point in the month).